Ensuring Future Populations

 during the spring-summer subsistence season: the

-collaboration among the U.S. Fish and Wildlife Service, Alaska Department of
+in collaboration among the U.S. Fish and Wildlife Service, Alaska Department of

 Fish and Game, and Alaska Native local and regional partners through the

 Bird banding is a universal technique for studying